rayadamas/blockchain-developer-bootcamp-final-project/README.md

 **Running Local Node**
 1. In terminal window separate to your current workspace, cd into your proj then run: `npx hardhat node` This will create a local Ethereum network that stays alive as long as the terminal window remains open.
+2. Create a file named `deploy,js` under the scripts directory in youe code editor
+- Refer to code in:
-2. Now the command we're going to run to deploy locally is:
+3. Now the command we're going to run to deploy locally is:
 `npx hardhat run scripts/deploy.js --network localhost`

 (Note)
 This is run from your `mySampleProj` directory in a terminal window _separate_ from the window hosting our local blockchain environment.

 ---
-Working with REPLIT, METAMASK, & ALCHEMY going forward
+**Explanation of REPLIT code**
 1. Create a replit profile
 - you can fork this project [here](https://replit.com/@rayadamas/sardaukarchantProj#.replit)